 Your leg band or hem should not restrict movement.
 Check this by moving the part of your body that the band is closest to.
-For goUnders raise your knee in a pedaling action which will cause flexion at your hip joint.
-For 3/4 pants (capris) rise up and down on your toes to move your calf muscles & also flex at the knee joint.
+For 3/4 pants (capris) rise up and down on your toes to move your calf muscles & also bend at the knee joint.

 We’re here to help.
 If trying on your padded bike pants has raised some questions for you.
 Please call us on 0800 44 33 77 or CONTACT us via email